Before investing in new digital solutions, your organization must adopt several core constructs to make customer experiences thrive.

 Below are three new constructs that will help you shift from forceful customer experiences to proper digital dialogues that recognize the mutual benefit between people’s needs and your company’s ability to satisfy them:

-Design experiences to ensure the right outcome is achieved, rather than disrupting the customer journey just to make something happen or happen more quickly.
+Design experiences to ensure you achieve the right outcome, rather than disrupting the customer journey simply to make something happen or happen more quickly.

 Design experiences that help people improve their thinking and decision-making processes while managing all aspects of customer choice to better build relationships.